mehrrero/map_reduce_word_count/README.md

 ## Usage:

-1. To use the code, create an `inputs` folder in the same directory where `driver.py` and `worker.py` are.
+1. Create an `inputs` folder in the same directory where `driver.py` and `worker.py` are.
 Put your input files in .txt format in this folder (example files are provided).

 2. Run the driver with `python driver.py -N N -M M -p p` where $N,M$ and $p$ are the number of map and reduce tasks, and the port for the HTTP server.
        *Example*: `python driver.py -N 5 -M 2 -p 8080` will run the driver with 5 map task, 2 reduce tasks, and over the port 8080.